FrankHB/pl-docs/en-US/calling-for-language-features.md

 No need of extra semantic model.
 The basic semantic rules are provable in a manner without ambiguity.

-This is so-called the [formalism](https://en.wikipedia.org/wiki/Formalism) flavor.
+This falls in the sort of the so-called [formalism](https://en.wikipedia.org/wiki/Formalism) flavor.
 Most industrial languages do not meet this point.

 A notable exception is [Standard ML](http://sml-family.org/).
 A recent version of its specification is [here](http://sml-family.org/sml97-defn.pdf).